nicktayl0r/coding-challenges/challenges/tail/tail.md

 ## Prompt

-Write a function called `tail` that accepts an array and returns all elemnets of the array **but** the first.
+Write a function called `tail` that accepts an array and returns all element of the array **but** the first.

 ## Examples